boltlabs-inc/libzkchannels/tezos-sandbox/cli/README.md

 # Unlink

-After the channel is established, the customer can then `unlink` her payment token from the channel.
-That is, the customer and merchant execute a payment session with the MPC with a 0-value amount.
-In a real deployment, the network connection would be established over Tor.
+After the channel is established, the customer can then `unlink` her payment tag from the channel.

 Customer runs the following command: